allegroai/clearml-docs/docs/configs/clearml_conf.md

 **`sdk.storage.path_substitution`** (*[dict]*)

-* List of dictionaries, where each dictionary contains a registered link and a link to replace it.
-This is useful in cases where data was registered under a path that was later renamed, or when data was pushed to a bucket but later mounted to a local drive.
+* List of dictionaries, where each dictionary contains path substitution mapping.
+This is useful in cases where data was originally logged in one location and later moved, or when different workloads access the data through different mounts.
-* Each dictionary contains a `registered_prefix` and a `local_prefix`.
-The `registered_prefix` is the prefix to find and replace.
-The `local_prefix` is the prefix where the data is actually saved under, which will replace the `registered_prefix`.
+* Each dictionary contains a `registered_prefix` and a `local_prefix`. `registered_prefix` is the URL prefix logged in ClearML. `local_prefix` is the URL prefix to be used at runtime instead of the `registered_prefix` to access the data.

   For example: